Peter Jacobsen's Golden Tee 3D Golf

 Peter Jacobsen's Golden Tee 3D Golf is a video game developed and published by Incredible Technologies for the arcade.
 It was later ported to PlayStation and Windows.
 It is based on the popularity of golfer Peter Jacobsen.

 Gameplay

-Peter Jacobsen's Golden Tee 3D Golf is a golf game featuring a trackball, and three 18-hole courses.
+Peter Jacobsen's Golden Tee 3D Golf is a golf game featuring a trackball, and three 18-hole golf courses.
 The game allows for up to 4 players at a time, and in the case of 2 players of more, allows you to play Stroke Play or Skins mode.
 These games always have 3 different courses per revision (with the exception of the home versions, which have six), with hittable trees or objects, lakes and cliffs (that are out of bounds).
 Golden Tee 3D Golf was used as the basis for the next games of the series until Golden Tee Fore, with the next games (97', 98', 99', 2K and Classic) being mostly the same except with different courses.